rafaelnacle/rafaelnacle/README.md

 <h2>Come closer and take a sit!</h2>

 <p>
-  In this vast landscape of code and logic, I walk the path of <b>Java</b>, crafting backends and APIs that keep the digital world running.
+  In this vast landscape of code and logic, I walk the path of <b>Go</b>, crafting backends and APIs that keep the digital world running.
-  With <b>Spring Boot</b>, I bring some ideas to life with, while <b>C++</b> sharpens my understanding of systems and performance.
+  I bring some ideas to life with, while <b>C++</b> sharpens my understanding of systems and performance.
   Reach out on LinkedIn to share knowledge or collaborate on something meaningful.🐈‍⬛
 </p>